angelpatriciads/heart-attack-prediction/README.md

 * numpy
 * seaborn

-## Conclusion
+## Step-by-step
-Based on the Classification Report, the highest F1-score was obtained in the decision tree model of 0.94 or 94%, the result of which is close to 1, indicating that the model performance is very good.
-This model uses parameters in the form of 'criterion':'gini','max_depth': 8,'max_features': 'log2','splitter': 'best'.
-The interpretation of the results obtained by researchers has the conclusion that to find out whether a debtor is eligible to receive credit or not by taking into account the amount of annual income, loan class, interest rate, percent of income, home ownership mortgage/rent, history of default.
-In the application that is formed, when it is submitted, it will appear approved or rejected according to the eligibility level of the recipient of the credit customer.
+1. It will be checked whether the data is ready to use by checking
+    - Missing value
+    - Outliers
+2. Perform **feature selection** by using **Pearson Correlation** or comparing the correlation variable with the target variable, namely output
+3. Visualize the correlation between variables with a heat map
+4. Calculate the mean correlation and take the features with a greater correlation than the mean
+5. Extract these features into data X and the target variable as data Y
+6. Split the data into training data and testing data with a ratio of 8:2
+7. Will use **Logistic Regression, Deision Tree, and Support Vector Machine **with
+   - Choose the best parameters by hypertuning
+   - Print reports from the Logistic Regression model

+Conclusions are reached by analyzing the test and train scores that have been obtained for each model, it is obtained
+1. The Logistic Regression model has the highest test score but there is a significant difference from the train score, which allows overfitting to occur.
+2. The Decision Tree model produces a train score of 1 so that it allows overfitting to occur
+3. The SVM model has a fairly high test score and when compared to the train score there is not too much difference so the possibility of overfitting is low
+So, the best model to predict this dataset is **Support Vector Machine Method.**

 ## Getting Started
-1. You can access the raw data [here](https://github.com/angelpatriciads/credit-cark-risk-classification/blob/main/credit_risk_dataset.csv) within this repo.
+1. You can access the raw data [here](https://github.com/angelpatriciads/heart-attack-prediction/blob/main/heart_attack_dataset.csv) within this repo.
-2. All of the scripts are being kept [here](https://github.com/angelpatriciads/credit-cark-risk-classification/blob/main/credit_risk_classification.ipynb).
+2. All of the scripts are being kept [here](https://github.com/angelpatriciads/heart-attack-prediction/blob/main/heart_attack_prediction.ipynb).